Economy of Venezuela: 2013–2020

 On 26 January 2018, the government ended the protected, subsidized fixed exchange rate mechanism that was highly overvalued as a result of rampant inflation.
 The National Assembly (led by the opposition) said inflation in 2017 was over 4,000%, a level other independent economists also agreed with.
 In February, the government launched an oil-backed cryptocurrency called the petro.

 Bloomberg's Cafe Con Leche Index calculated the price increase for a cup of coffee to have increased by 718% in the 12 weeks before 18 January 2018, an annualized inflation rate of 448,000%.
 The finance commission of the National Assembly noted in July 2018 that prices were doubling every 28 days with an annualized inflation rate of 25,000%.

 The country was heading for a selective default in 2017.
 In early 2018, the country was in default, meaning it could not pay its lenders.

-24 August 2017 President Trump imposed sanctions on the state debt of Venezuela which ban to make transactions with state debt of Venezuela including the participation in debt restructuring.
+On 24 August 2017 President Trump imposed sanctions on the state debt of Venezuela which ban to make transactions with state debt of Venezuela including the participation in debt restructuring.

-13 November 2017 the technical default period ended and Venezuela did not pay coupons on its dollar eurobonds.
+On 13 November 2017 the technical default period ended and Venezuela did not pay coupons on its dollar eurobonds.
 This caused a cross default on other dollar bonds.
-30 November ISDA committee consisting of 15 biggest banks admitted default on state debt obligations what in its turn entailed payments on CDS.
+On 30 November ISDA committee consisting of 15 biggest banks admitted default on state debt obligations what in its turn entailed payments on CDS.
 According to Cbonds, nowadays there are 20 international Venezuelan bonds which are recognized in default.
 The overall amount of defaulted obligations is equal to 36 billion dollars.